 Interviewing is an extremely important part of the Co-op experience.
 Interviewing is the way that you get your assignment.
 Our office can only take you so far by giving recommendations and information about you to companies.
 You must complete the process by selling the best version of yourself to the company.

 If you are worried about answering the questions or about the interviewing process in general, remember that like anything, interviewing is a skill that can be perfected with practice.
 The Co-op Engineering Program hosts workshops that can help you develop this skill throughout the semester.
 For the dates and times of these workshops, refer to the Calendar of Events.
-If you feel that you need more practice with interviewing, Career Services, located in Dunford Hall, provides workshops as well as mock interviews that allow you to practice in a professional setting.
+If you feel that you need more practice with interviewing, Career Services, located at 201 Student Union, provides workshops as well as mock interviews that allow you to practice in a professional setting.
 In addition, there are numerous books available that can offer you advice or will give you common questions asked in interviews so that you can get a sense of what may be asked.
 These books are available in the conference room of the Engineering Professional Practice program, and you are welcome to come and peruse through them at your leisure.

 For face-to-face interviews, you will be in direct contact with representatives from that company.
 In these interviews, you are not just being judged on how you answer the questions, but you are also judged on your mannerisms, dress, professionalism, and poise.
 It is important to remember that you only get one chance to make a first impression, so strive to make it a good one.
 Dress in these interviews is strict business attire, which is the following: